rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 The auto-vectorized is compiled using: ` g++ -O3 -march=native -ffast-math -fopenmp -o benchmark_vec benchmark.cpp`

-When the files are run they're pinned to a CPU core so ensure no variability.
-After the results are collected, the data plotted using a Python script.
+Runs are pinned to one CPU core to reduce variability.
+A Python script plots the results after data collection.

 ## Test 2: Alignment and Tail Handling
-This program is designed to study the performance of vectorized kernels under different memory alignment and tail-handling conditions.

-The code allocates memory blocks aligned to a specified boundary (default: 64 bytes).
-This ensures that data arrays are placed on cache-line and SIMD-friendly boundaries, which is crucial for testing alignment effects.
+This test studies performance under aligned and misaligned memory conditions.
+Memory is allocated at 64-byte boundaries so arrays are aligned with cache lines.

-The `main` function sets up test sizes that include both aligned multiples of cache-line-friendly sizes (e.g., 1024, 2048, 8192) and non-multiples that leave a remainder or “tail” (e.g., 1023, 2047, 8191).
-Arrays are allocated slightly larger than needed (n+16) to allow for pointer shifts when simulating misaligned access.
+The program uses both exact multiples (e.g., 1024, 2048, 8192) and near multiples with a remainder, called “tail” cases (e.g., 1023, 2047, 8191).
+Arrays are allocated slightly larger (n+16) so the pointer can be shifted to simulate misalignment.

 ```c++
 vector<size_t> sizes = {512, 1024, 1500, 2000, 4096, 6000, 8192};